Snigelson/pytimex/PROTOCOL.md

 The watch I have tested most with is a model 70 which shows 786003 on boot.
 I'm guessing that's some kind of model number or software version.

+I also got a hold of a model 150 (802003), and is investing its protocol.
+Slightly different but has has the same general structure.
 Sound and app packets are not yet documented.

 ## Physical level